Have you ever asked yourself, “what is a detached house? Is it right for me?” This post is for you.

 Townhome

-A townhouse or townhome blends the single-family home and condo.
-They typically have front and back doors on the ground level and private yards.
+A townhouse or townhome is a combination of a single-family home and a condo.
+It typically has ground-level front and back doors and private yards.

-If you want to choose between a condo vs. a townhouse, know that a townhouse’s extra space may mean more maintenance but also more room to enjoy.
+If you want to choose between a condo vs. a townhouse, know that a townhouse’s extra space may mean more maintenance and more room to enjoy.

 Also called a mobile home, a manufactured home is a transportable house developed on a permanent chassis.